IBE160/SG-Oslo-Flexi/proposal.md

 ## Target Users
 - University and college students preparing for exams
 - Self-learners using digital study materials
-- Teachers who wish to generate review material automatically
+- Teachers who wish to generate review material automatically (future extension, out of scope for the IBE160 MVP).

 ## Core Functionality
 - Secure login and user sessions
-- Upload of simple study materials (text, scanned notes, or short audio clips)
+- Upload of simple study materials (text documents and scanned notes)
 - Automatic generation of summaries, flashcards, and quiz questions
 - Overview of study progress and quiz results
 - Web interface suitable for both desktop and mobile